 His nonfiction publications include The New York Times, The Forward, The Millions, The Texas Observer, Mother Jones, Coldfront, Drunken Boat, and Guernica.
 (His essay on Philip Roth was mentioned in USA Today and his essay on Indian fiction was mentioned on The Atlantic Wire).
 His fiction has appeared in Artifice, Harpur Palate, Opium, and elsewhere, and has been a finalist in several Glimmer Train contests.
+He has completed a book-length manuscript of short stories and is at work on a novel.

 As a freelance editor, he has advised writers on short stories, novels, nonfiction books, screenplays, stage plays, and dissertations.
 He was also story adviser to his brother’s film How to Grow a Band, which documents mandolin virtuoso and MacArthur Genius Grant winner Chris Thile and his band Punch Brothers.